Mobile CRM Definition

 1. Customer profiles:

 All information about a customer will be stored in their customer profile.
-This record will have the most updated version of the customer’s details, notes, follow up reminders, timeline of interactions, and anything else related to them.
+This record will have the most updated version of the customer’s details, notes, follow up reminders, a timeline of interactions, and anything else related to them.

 2. Customer notes: